airi-14x/airi-14x.github.io/pages/languages.md

   - Chapter 1 to 5
   - Speech Practice:
     - Section 1

 **Self-study only up until here.
-Below this line will be a combination of self-study and classes.**
+The following section will be a combination of self-study and classes.**

 ### Past